rotdrop/nextcloud-app-pdf-downloader/README.md

 - it walks through the given folder
 - converts all found files to PDF
+  - optionally transparently traverses archive files (zip etc.)
   - handles some special cases
-  - tries to convert the remaining files with unoconv
+  - tries to convert the remaining files with unoconv or an admin-provided fallback-script
   - generates a PDF placeholder error page for each failed conversion
 - it then combines all found or generated PDF files in one document using pdftk
 - add bookmarks to mark the start of each folder and each file
   - existing bookmarks are "shifted down" accordingly